fireflycons/PSCloudFormation/docs/en-US/Get-PSCFNStackOutputs.md

 Get-PSCFNStackOutputs -StackName MyStack -AsCrossStackReferences
 ```

-When converted to JSON, provides a collection of Fn::Import stanzas that can be individually pasted into a new template
+When converted to JSON or YAML, provides a collection of Fn::Import stanzas that can be individually pasted into a new template
-YAML is currently not supported for this operation.

 ## PARAMETERS